-- NO CLASS.
-Summer 1 classes are over. - Optional Major Paper Rewrite due by 10:15 AM in my email account.
-Please rename the file Lastname_Firstname_102_p#REV.doc or .rtf..
+- Post a copy of the paper in the "Research Paper Dropbox."
+This copy is what will be graded.
+(1 point if completed, -5 if • not) - Please rename the file according to this convention: Lastname_Firstname_102_p3.doc or .rtf. (-2.5 if not renamed) Optional Major Paper Rewrite due by 5:15 PM in my email account.
+Please rename the file Lastname_Firstname_102_p#REV.doc or .rtf.
 See Major Paper Rewrite Guidelines in the assignment section of the class web page for instructions.